ROUTINE ACTIVITY THEORY

 (1973-82) of NCS data.
 In addition to univariate analysis describing characteristics of

-strongest predictors of the risk of rape.
+routine activity theory.
 Unlike most prior research, race was not a

 factor in the risk of rape, although race was correlated with those factors influencing